cdot/Hotpot/README.md

 The server is configured by Javascript read from a file (default `./hotpot.cfg`)After the initial setup, the HTTP interface can be used to query and modify the configuration.
 If time the server configuration is changed from the browser interface, the configuration file will be automatically saved.

-An annotated example configuration file is given in `example.hotpot.cfg`.
+An annotated example configuration file is given in `hotpot.cfg`.

 ### History